fbpx

 Why Does Dining Alone Still Freak People Out?

 Solo dining is a strangely divisive topic.
-Sometimes, when I go into certain restaurants and ask for a “spot for one”, I get a bit of awkward tension, which is honestly surprising in today’s world.
+Sometimes, when I go into restaurants and ask for a “spot for one”, I sense some awkwardness, which I find surprising in today’s world.
+In my eyes, it’s almost like going out to a restaurant or bar is a performance, where you’re your most polished self, and that self must have fabulous friends.

 dining-alone